What are the benefits of term life insurance vs. whole life insurance?

 - Low initial cost.
 Term insurance can be purchased in large amounts for relatively small premiums.

-- You can match terms to needs.
-Many people are concerned about paying off their mortgage, providing money for higher education, or replacing a portion of their income if the unthinkable happens and they pass away.
+- You can match term insurance to needs, just like whole life.
+Many people are concerned about paying off their mortgage, providing money for higher education or replacing a portion of their income if they pass away.
 These are typically temporary needs, which may last just a few years, or much longer.
-Matching these needs, with the proper amount of insurance, can allow your loved ones the time, and money needed to make important financial decisions.
+Matching these needs, with the proper amount of insurance, can allow your loved ones the time, and money, needed to make important financial decisions.

 - Convertible.
 Most term policies can be converted (age limitations typically apply) to a whole life policy if your temporary needs evolve into lifetime needs.

 The reality of term life insurance

 - The policy is temporary.
 Term insurance is designed to last for a specific amount of time (term).
 After the term period is over, many policies are guaranteed to renew on an annual basis at a higher premium, and may become unaffordable.

 Whole life insurance provides a death benefit throughout your life.
 It also includes a cash value component that accrues value over time, allowing you to borrow or withdraw funds as needed.

 The benefits of whole life insurance